Multi-period investment strategies under Cumulative Prospect Theory

 \section{Introduction}

 Expected utility theory (EUT) was a popular decision making model in finance and economics.
-In reality, however, various decision makers' behavior deviates from the implications of expected utility.
-Substantial experimental and empirical evidence identify that expected utility theory is incompatible with human observed behavior.
+In reality, however, various decision makers' behaviour deviates from the implications of expected utility.
+Substantial experimental and empirical evidence points out that expected utility theory is incompatible with human observed behaviour.
 The abundant paradoxes lead to the development of a more realistic theory.
 One of them is prospect theory (PT) (see \cite{Tversky1}).
 Later, PT extends to cumulated prospect theory (CPT) because CPT is consistent with the first-order stochastic dominance (see \cite{Tversky2}).

 Let us go over some of the literature on CPT.
-In a continuous-time setting \cite{Jin} formulate a general behavioral portfolio selection model under Kahneman and Tversky's cumulative prospect theory.
+In a continuous-time setting \cite{Jin} formulate a general behavioural portfolio selection model under Kahneman and Tversky's cumulative prospect theory.
 In a discrete-time setting \cite{Bernard1} considers how a CPT investor chooses his/her optimal portfolio in a single period setting with one risky and one riskless asset.
 In the same vein \cite{He1} and \cite{He2} address and formulate the well-posedness of CPT criterion and investigate the case in which the reference point is different from the risk-free return.
 The extension to a multi asset paradigm was done in \cite{Pirvu} and \cite{kwak}.
 To the best of our knowledge \cite{Car} and \cite{Shi} were the only papers to consider the CPT allocation problem in a multi period framework.